FAQ

 macOS or Linux?

 Both.
-The always-on service installs as launchd agents on macOS and as systemd user units on Linux.
+The always-on service installs as a launchd agent on macOS and as a systemd user unit on Linux, via yothere service install.
 Windows is supported via WSL2, which takes the Linux path.
-See Self-hosting.
+Python 3.11 to 3.13 (3.14 is not supported).
+See Onboarding.

 Does my data leave my machine?